grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 }
 ```
 Because our map is surrounded by walls it's safe to tell the caller of this function that there is a wall if it calls for a coordinate that is out of bounds.

- > One thing to note about `point_in_wall` is that the Y axis is "flipped" meaning $ y = 0 $ is at the top.
-This is not only faster but reflects the [coordinate system software most commonly uses](http://www.e-cartouche.ch/content_reg/cartouche/graphics/en/html/Screen_learningObject3.html).

 ### Maintaining Game State
 The map stays constant throughout the runtime of the program, but the player's position and angle change.